 Fly from the UK to Halifax by scheduled airline, with meals, drinks and seatback entertainment all provided.
-On arrival make your way to you your chosen hotel in Halifax, for the start of your adventure.
 After your arrival in Canada, you need to spend a night in a hotel prior to picking up your motorhome tomorrow.
 This is a great opportunity to explore this vibrant, historic port town.

 Hotel: Hampton Inn by Hilton or similar

 Day 2 - Lunenburg (95 Kms)

 After enjoying a night exploring Halifax, make your way to the motorhome depot to collect your motorhome.
 Enjoy a gentle drive along the south shore and be enriched by the amazing ocean views, visit the charming coastal communities of Peggys’ Cove, Chester & Mahone Bay before pressing onto the town of Lunenburg that is a UNESCO world heritage site